VCasecnikovs/Yet-Another-YOLOv4-Pytorch/README.md

 # Yet-Another-YOLOv4-Pytorch
 ![](github_imgs/from_net.png)

+!!!
+For the jupyter notebook please install pytorch-lightning version 0.7.6

 This is implementation of YOLOv4 object detection neural network on pytorch.
 I'll try to implement all features of original paper.

  - [x] Model